subhranikhil221/rest_api_test/README.md

 Designed a clean UI with a main Scaffold, AppBar, and a responsive body that displays a loading indicator, error message, or a ListView of post titles and bodies.

 Shared the project on GitHub for further exploration, showcasing practical experience in Flutter app development and API integration.

+How to run this??

+clone the repo

+open the folder in the terminal

+do - Flutter pub get
+(which install all dependencies)

+then Flutter run

+choose the platform (Android , windows and Desktop)

+#thank you